Twilight4/dotfiles/README.md

 <img src="https://img.shields.io/github/stars/Twilight4/dotfiles?style=for-the-badge&logo=powerpages&color=cba6f7&logoColor=D9E0EE&labelColor=302D41"/>
 </div>

-# dotfiles
+# Dotfiles
+## Installation
 **Warning**: Blindly copying my personal system settings and configurations without a thorough understanding can result in serious issues such as compatibility, security and performance.
-Take the time to assess compatibility and customize responsibly to ensure a stable and secure computing environment.
+Take the time to assess compatibility and customize responsibly to ensure a stable and secure computing environment before running `install.sh` script.
 Use at your own risk.

-## Installation
-**Warning**: There is no backup system.
-If you install this on top of your dotfiles, expect a big mess.
-You shouldn't use the `install.sh` script.
-You should only pick whatever you want and include it in your own config.

 ```bash
 cd ~/downloads